ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

 Please replace XXXX with the RFC number assigned to this document.
 Please remove this note.

-# YANG Data Model for Optical Network Inventory
+# YANG Data Model for Network Hardware Inventory

 ## YANG Model Overview

 Based on TMF classification in {{TMF-MTOSI}}, inventory objects can be divided into two groups, holder group and equipment group.
-The holder group contains rack, shelf, slot, sub-slot while the equipment group contains network-element, board and port.
+The holder group contains rack, chassis, slot, sub-slot while the equipment group contains network-element, board and port.
 With the requirement of GIS and on-demand domain controller selection raised, the equipment room becomes a new inventory object to be managed besides TMF classification.

 Logically,  the relationship between these inventory objects can be described by {{fig-inventory-object-relationship}} below: